-AR CALUX (agonistic/antagonistic) (Catalogue Nr.
-006)
+AR CALUX (agonistic/antagonistic) (Catalogue No. 006)

-The AR Responsive (AR) CALUX[®] comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to Androgenic Responsive Elements (AREs) as a reporter gene for the presence of androgens and/or androgen-like compounds (such as Bisphenol A).
-Following binding of androgens or androgen-like compounds to the cytosolic estrogen receptor, the ligand-receptor complex binds the ARE.
+The AR Responsive (AR) CALUX® comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to Androgenic Responsive Elements (AREs) as a reporter gene for the presence of androgens and/or androgen-like compounds (such as Bisphenol A).
+Following binding of androgens or androgen-like compounds to the cytosolic estrogen receptor, the ligand-receptor complex binds to the ARE.
 Cells that are exposed to androgens or androgen-like compounds not only express proteins that are under normal circumstances associated to ARE, but also luciferase.
 By addition of the appropriate substrate for luciferase, light is emitted.
 The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds di-hydrotestosterone (DHT).
-AR CALUX bioassays report total DHT equivalents for envirronmental matrices.
+AR CALUX bioassays report total DHT equivalents for environmental matrices.

-- Endpoint (unit): pg DHT equivalents/g sample processed - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): Dutch Rijkswaterstaat RIKZ-Specie-08 guideline; Australian Water Commission; On-going evaluations at the ISO-TC 147 standardisation group led by BFG-Germany; EPA California - Positive control used: DHT - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
+- Endpoint (unit): pg DHT equivalents/g sample processed. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): in-house method, OECD TG458 and ECVAM method DB-ALM Protocol n° 197.: Automated CALUX reporter gene assay procedure. - Positive control used: DHT/Flutamide. - Matrices (sediment, water, tissue etc.) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
 The bioassays' LOQ is ca. 350 pg DHT equivalents per amount of material processed.
-For example, 5 grams of dried soil/sediment or 1 liter of water is processed resulting in a LOQ of ca. 70 pg DHT equivalents per gram of soil/sediment or 350 pg DHT equivalents per liter of water respectively
+For example, 5 grams of dried soil/sediment or 1 liter of water is processed resulting in a LOQ of ca. 70 pg DHT equivalents per gram of soil/sediment or 350 pg DHT equivalents per liter of water, respectively.

-- Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), National Water Report - Waterlines 48 report (Australia), Oekotoxzentrum-EAWAG (Switzerland) and many others - Assessment criteria: typical performance criteria's from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used - Specificity: Binding to the Androgen receptor - Sensitivity (LOD/Q): Original AR CALUX: ca.1 ng EEQ/I water - Variability (e.g. CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis5).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial accredited performers available - Water framework Directives (WFD) relevance: Bisphenol A suggested to be included in 2008/105/EC - Publications: please see for more info at www.bds.nl under literature
+- Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), National Water Report Waterlines 48 report (Australia), Oekotoxzentrum-EAWAG (Switzerland) and many others. - Assessment criteria: typical performance criteria from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used. - Specificity: Binding to the Androgen receptor. - Sensitivity (LOD/Q): Original AR CALUX: ca.1 ng DHT/l water. - Variability (e.g., CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - Water framework Directives (WFD) relevance: Bisphenol A (anti-AR) suggested to be included in 2008/105/EC. - Elevated levels found in Australia, NL, and CH.
+Published trigger of 25 μ g FluEQ/I water (van der Oost et al 2017). - Publications: please see for more info at www.bds.nl under literature.